-Y’all know I love my global flavors, but every once in a while I get in the mood for straight up American food, like cheeseburgers.
-When that craving hit this week I decided to make a pasta version of cheeseburgers, which gives me all the “cheeseburgery” flavor with a lot less actual burger.
-When meat is one of the most expensive items at the grocery store you have to streeeeeeeeetch it any way you can and this Skillet Cheeseburger Pasta does just that.
+Y’all know I love to get creative with flavors, but every once in a while I get in the mood for straight-up American comfort food, like cheeseburgers.
+When that craving hit this week I decided to make a cheeseburger flavored pasta, which gives me all that cheeseburger flavor with a lot less actual burger.
+Because when meat is one of the most expensive items at the grocery store you have to streeeeeeeeetch it any way you can.
+This Cheeseburger Pasta Skillet does just that.
 If you loved Hamburger Helper when you were growing up, you’re going to love this homemade version even more!